-The naming of all OCP NIC 3.0 external ports shall start from Port 0.
-When viewing the OCP NIC 3.0 card from the I/O side and with the primary side components facing up, Port 0 shall be located on the left hand side.
+The numberaming of all OCP NIC 3.0 external ports shall start from Port $\theta_1$ .
+When oriented viewing the OCP NIC 3.0 card from the I/O side and with the primary side components facing up and viewing directly into the port, Port $\theta_1$ shall be located on the left hand side.
 The port numbers shall sequentially increase to the right.
 Refer to Figure 40 as an example implementation.